-The whole wheat biscuits are the perfect pairing for anything from your morning toast, to a gravy-filled dinner that needs something to sop up the sauce!
+The homemade biscuits are the perfect pairing for anything from your morning toast, to a gravy-filled dinner that needs something to sop up the sauce!

-A reader sent me a link to one of Paula Dean’s recipes for biscuits.
+A reader sent me to one of Paula Dean’s recipes for biscuits on the Food Network (recipe no longer on their site).
 It had 8 TABLESPOONS (!!!!) of butter in it!
 That’s pretty much a heart attack before you’ve finished your first biscuit!

 I will admit, Paula Dean makes some yummy stuff.
 But, I also have to say that I avoid it like the plague because once I head down that slippery slope, it’s a tough climb back up to eating clean.